Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 ### Deployment

-We’re close to the finish line — the next step here will be to deploy our NextJs app to Fleek.
+We’re close to the finish line — the next step here will be to deploy our NextJS app to Fleek.

 We’ll do that by running: